 - I have a work Flickr and a personal Flickr.
 Is there a way to transfer files between two accounts?

 - I have an old free Flickr account before.
 Now I have a paid Yahoo!
 ID because I need the features in Yahoo!
 Mail Plus and I am getting rid of my old Yahoo!
 ID.
 I am wondering if I can create a new Flickr account and migrate the pictures from my old account to a new account.
 Is this possible?

-1. Free to sign up MultCloud or experience without signing up.
+1. Free to sign up MultCloud or sign in with your Facebook/Google account directly.

 3. Repeat previous step to add another Flickr account.
 Now you can visit files in two Flickr accounts on the interface of MultCloud.

 4. Head to Cloud Transfer on the left sidebar.
 Then select one Flickr account as the source cloud and another Flickr account as the target cloud.
 Next, you could Transfer Now.

 This method is applicable when you plan to migrate data between other cloud services.
 For example, you are able to transfer S3 bucket to another account via the Cloud Transfer feature.
 What's the difference?
 You need to change the source and target directories.

 Tip: You can also copy photos between two Flickr accounts via MultCloud by right-selecting the photo to Copy to, then choose the location on another Flickr account.

 Transfer Photos between Two Flickr Accounts via Downloading